 I spent some years as a pretty serious filmbuff — seeing everything new, exploring old and avant-garde films, hanging out with fans and critics, meeting and interviewing movieworld people, etc. Here’s a collection of the reviews and essays and such that I wrote during that period.
 You can use the following alphabetical index, or you can throw your fate to the winds by clicking here.

-- Chris Menges’ debut movie, the South Africa-set “A World Apart,” was a modest beauty.
+- Chris Menges’ debut movie, the South Africa-set “A World Apart,” was an overlooked, modest beauty.

 - Polly and I shared some chuckles at the expense of Scorsese’s “The Age of Innocence.”